utsav0/daily-dev-tips/src/pages/posts/getting-started-with-the-terminal.md

 ### Bash Removing

 Be careful when using remove commands.
-The Terminal is strong and can remove system files, so use these with care.
+The Terminal can remove system files, so use these with care.

 We can use `rmdir` `Remove Directory` to remove a folder.